 But offering perks like paid time off won’t benefit your team if no one ever uses them.
 So, model an excellent work-life balance by taking advantage of them yourself.
 Bring stories of your relaxing weekend with the family into the meeting room.
 Share why family time is valuable to you and your work.
 Your team members will follow your lead.

 The bottom line: the most significant source of inspiration and motivation for your team is you.
 Your team members pay attention to you.
-If your team isn’t feeling inspired, it may be because you’re not modeling the right behaviors and attitudes.
+If your team isn’t feeling inspired, it may be because you’re not modelling the right behaviours and attitudes.